 While insurance companies are typically loath to disburse funds for property damage claims, this is magnified when the damage is due to hurricanes or other types of windstorm occurrences.
 This is because there are usually a lot of claims being processed at such times.
 In Oklahoma, for instance, many property owners are frequently plagued by tornadoes, and law firms such as Smith Kendall Buxton Law Group in Oklahoma City have extensive experience with insurance claims disputes because of the number of cases they handle whenever a twister visits the area.

 Commercial property owners in particular have a greater stake in getting their claims processed as quickly as possible to restore normal operations and minimized economic losses.
 But even when premiums are paid up and the claims are legitimate, insurance companies find ways to delay, underpay or deny outright property damage claims on the flimsiest of reasons.
-According to an article on the website of Dallas-based Smith Kendall, PLLC, the best way to avoid having to make insurance claims disputes is to get legal assistance in preparing the claims from the first.
+According to an article on the website of Dallas claim preparation attorneys, Smith Kendall, PLLC, the best way to avoid having to make insurance claims disputes is to get legal assistance in preparing the claims from the first.
 This ensures that all required documents are available, bases are covered and the claims submitted in a timely manner.
 This minimizes the loopholes that insurance companies can take advantage of to reduce their exposure in an insurance claim.

 It may seem unnecessary to get lawyers involved when the claim is plainly legitimate.
 However, commercial property owners who have tried to do it on their own and suffered costly delays have learned their lesson the hard way.
 Letting lawyers experienced in the field prepare claims or handle insurance claims disputes also helps guarantee that the terms of the policy are followed to the letter.